List of Futurama characters: Calculon

 Calculon dies in "The Thief of Baghead" when he tries to defeat Langdon Cobb in the World Acting Championship after Leela and Bender advise him to do the Romeo and Juliet scene and give him water and food coloring.
 Unfortunately, food coloring is fatal to robots.
 Calculon decides the only way to win the award is to actually drink the food coloring and die.
 After he dies, Cobb wins the award instead of him, making his death pointless.

-Bender and Fry decide to revive Calculon after deciding that they do not care for his replacement on All My Circuits, Vaxtron.
+In "Calculon 2.0", Bender and Fry decide to revive Calculon after deciding that they do not care for his replacement on All My Circuits, Vaxtron.
 They journey to Robot Hell and obtain Calculon's soul from the Robot Devil.
 The Professor has the crew perform a series of ritualistic "scientific" tasks to put the soul of Calculon back in his body.
-After Calculon is brought back to life he returns to acting.
+After Calculon is brought back to life, he returns to acting.
 He first performs a one-man show.
-When the show receives poor reviews, Calculon determines that maybe he should not be acting and should have remained in hell.
+When the show receives poor reviews where it was claimed that some people were taken to the hospital as well as a news report stating that Calculon's star on the Hollywood Walk of Fame was replaced with another one for Robert Wagner, Calculon determines that maybe he should not be acting and should have remained in hell.
 Leela, who opposed Calculon's return to acting, now wants to help him return to All My Circuits.
 She explains that he should go to an audition in disguise to play Calculon for the show.
 When he lands the part, Calculon returns to his former ways.
 Leela then makes him feel bad by saying that he has no acting skills, and that the world had forgotten he had even been alive within the first month of his death.
 She then explains to Bender and Fry that it was a ploy to save his part in the show.
 The show crew is smitten by his down-to-earth acting skills, and he reveals himself as Calculon.
 As he takes a bow, once again thinking that his life is worth living, a massive lighting fixture falls, crushing him.
-His life as Calculon 2.0 is honored; he watches the ceremony in Robot Hell where his soul resides once more.
+His life as Calculon 2.0 is honored; he watches the ceremony in Robot Hell where his soul resides once more much to the annoyance of the Robot Devil.

+Calculon is brought back from Robot Hell in the first episode of the Hulu-produced revival season, "The Impossible Stream."
+In an attempt to watch every episode of television ever produced, Fry enters a binge-state that overpowers his mind while watching the final season of All My Circuits.
+To save Fry from mental whiplash from returning to reality, Leela and Bender pitch a revival of All My Circuits to the robot executives at streamer Fulu, who make a deal with the Robot Devil to bring Calculon back from the dead.